6000 Fiscal Management

 • Hotel reservations related to teacher conferences, which are handled through the Assistant Superintendent for Curriculum’s office.

-All receipts, accompanied by a completed “Claim Review Form” when necessary, are presented to the School Business Manager or his designee after a purchase is made.
+All receipts, accompanied by a completed “Claim Review Form” when necessary, are presented to the School Business Manager or their designee after a purchase is made.

 The credit card statement follows the same approval and payment process as all other cash disbursements.